What is the difference between sleep apnea and snoring?

 Will I need to have a sleep study?

-Sleep studies are important to determine how severe the snoring or sleep apnea is.
+Sleep studies are important to determine whether apnea is present, or how severe the snoring or sleep apnea is.
 Most insurance companies require an overnight sleep study before they will provide benefits for treatment of sleep breathing problems.

 Is the appliance hard to get used to?